marybmichaels/NodeJS-mySQL/README.md

 ![](images/seed-data.png)

-    Here is a visual of the data being entered.
+    Here is a visual of table's contents.
 ![](images/table-contents.png)